HandsOnRobotics/pupper-v3-documentation/docs/reference/safety.rst

 Emergency shutdown
 --------------------
-- Press the E-STOP switch on Pupper's backpack to immediatel kill power to the robot
+- Press the E-STOP switch on Pupper's backpack to immediately kill power to the robot

-Maintenence
+Maintenance
 ------------
-- See the [Maintenence] section
+- See the [Maintenance] section